Table of Contents

 Where should we do the elephant safari?
 Minneriya or Udawalawe?
 A very popular question among the travellers that are looking for a place to do the Sri Lanka elephant safari.
 However, the answer is simple.
 Because both places are optimized for wild elephant spotting.
 Then what makes the difference?
 The difference is the location of the parks.

-Minneriya is located on north-central Sri Lanka near Sigiriya (in the cultural triangle) while Udawalawe national park is located on the west coast.
+Minneriya is located on north-central Sri Lanka near Sigiriya and Dambulla (in the cultural triangle) while Udawalawe national park is located on the west coast.
 Therefore the Udawalawe national park visited by travellers from the beach areas and Ella while Minneriya is visited by travellers who visit the cultural triangle of Sri Lanka.

 Both national parks are suitable for spotting large gathering of wild elephants.